robsyc/MB-VAE-DTI/mb_vae_dti/training/README.md

 - General DTI training (2.) & fine-tuning on benchmark datasets (3.)
 - No diffusion decoder so no reconstruction loss
 - Multiple input modalities so we need an intra-branch-level aggregation module
-- Multiple DTI scores are predicted so we need an inter-branch-level aggregation module & intricate prediction head/losses (BCE & multiple MSEs)
+- Multiple DTI scores are predicted so we need an inter-branch-level aggregation / fusion module & intricate prediction head/losses (BCE & multiple MSEs)

 Variations to tune:
 - Core hyperparameters: learning rate, batch size, **loss weights** for BCE & MSEs
 - Size, depth and type of the encoding modules
+- Type of the intra-branch-level aggregation module
-- Size, depth and type of the inter-branch-level aggregation module
+- Size and depth of the cross-attention fusion module
 - Which input features to use & which DTI benchmark dataset to use in fine-tuning phase (3.)

 ### Full model: multi-modal, multi-score, pre-training, variational & diffusion drug-decoder